bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 User specific settings will be displayed in the :ref:`Userprofile app <app_userprofile>`.

+Certain project app settings may appear only for categories, only for projects or for both container types.

 By defining the attribute ``user_modifiable=False``, project or user app settings will not be shown in the respective project/user update views.
 This is used e.g. in cases where a project app provides its own UI or updates some